Small Business Multiplier and valuing a business

 The company valuation multiplier method has its pros and cons.

-On the positive side, it’s easy to calculate and find your company’s worth quickly.
+On the positive side, it’s easy to calculate and quickly determine your company’s worth.
 It also provides a market comparison to other similar businesses in the industry.

 Nonetheless, it does have its boundaries.